 According to 2009 government statistics, more than two-thirds of Americans are overweight or obese.
-(3) The Centers for Disease Control refer to America’s weight problems as epidemic (4), highlighting the critical question of selecting efficient weight control methods to address the health crisis.
+(3) The Centers for Disease Control refer to America’s weight problems as an epidemic (4), highlighting the critical question of selecting efficient weight control methods to address the health crisis.

 Being overweight or obese raises the risk of developing hypertension (high blood pressure), type 2 diabetes, and some cancers.
 (5) A host of other common health concerns growing at exponential rates have also been linked to diet and food choices, including cardiovascular disease, high cholesterol levels, inflammatory and immune disorders, gastrointestinal diseases, neurological disorders, and allergies.